by Ira Chernous

 Figure 2 – Microsoft Office 365 phishing page: hxxps://grupodmi.com.mx/ALTA/1-File.shtml

 How Do We Learn?

 Fortunately, Cyren is armed with detection to catch and stop phishing attacks.
 The example above was successfully detected by Cyren Inbox Security as a potentially malicious message.
-This classification provided the opportunity to warn Cyren Inbox Security users to be very cautious, but warnings are not enough to completely protect them.
+This classification is a feature of our anti-phishing software solution that provides the opportunity to warn Cyren Inbox Security users to be very cautious, but warnings are not enough to completely protect them.